PixelWeatherProject/pwos/README.md

 - [HTU21D from SparkFun](https://www.sparkfun.com/products/retired/12064)

 It's recommended to use hardware from reputable brands such as Adafruit, SparkFun, DFRobot, etc. These are generally more expensive but also higher quality.

-## Recommended ESP32 boards
-As of now, this firmware has been tested with:
-- [x] Generic ESP32 Dev board with 4MB PSRAM
-- [ ] ESP32-S3
-- [ ] ESP32-C3

 ## Code structure
 - [`src/firmware.rs`](/src/firmware.rs) - This is the entry point for the firmware.
 If you want to explore this project, you should start from here.